cheredia19/wp-harris-trump-debate-claims/README.md

 - The economy, immigration, and abortion were the most analyzed Trump's topics.
 - TWP focused on Harris' POV about the economy and external issues but did not take into account her immigration or abortion claims.

+Speaking on topics, the article reviewed 10 economy, eight external issues, and six immigration (all Trump's, all fake) phrases from both candidates.
+Other subjects, such as [Project 2025](https://static.project2025.org/2025_MandateForLeadership_FULL.pdf) and [The Central Park Five](https://www.bbc.com/news/newsbeat-48609693) were considered by TWP.

 <PlotlyBarChart
   data={{